Chewt/chessterm/README.md

 # What is it?
-Chessterm is a terminal based chess api.
+Chessterm is a terminal based chess interface.

 It was originally created to provide a bridge between several chess engines made by a group of friends to compete with each other.
-It is designed to be flexible and be adapted to any chess related project that has need of a chess board.

 The current functionality includes:
  - Printing the current position of the board